laracademy/generators/README.md

   * you can change the namespace by adding this option
 * --debug=
   * this shows some more information while running
+  * _note has explicitly set to true in command line_
 * --singular
   * this will create a singular titled model
 * --overwrite=